 Basis of Accounting.
 Basis of accounting refers to when revenues, expenses, and related assets, deferred outflows of resources, liabilities and deferred inflows of resources are recognized in the accounts and reported in the financial statements.
 Specifically, it relates to the timing of the measurements made, regardless of the measurement focus applied.
 As a division of the College, the School's financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
 Revenues, expenses, gains, losses, assets, deferred outflows of resources, liabilities and deferred inflows of resources resulting from exchange and exchange-like transactions are recognized when the exchange takes place.
 Revenues, expenses, gains, losses, assets, deferred outflows of resources, liabilities and deferred inflows of resources resulting from non-exchange activities are generally recognized when all applicable eligibility requirements, including time requirements, are met.
-The School follows GASB standards of accounting and financial reporting.
+The School follows GASB statements of accounting and financial reporting.

 The School's principal operating activity is instruction.
 Operating revenues and expenses generally include all fiscal transactions directly related to instruction as well as administration, academic support, student services, and depreciation of capital assets.
-Non-operating revenues include revenues for capital construction and equipment.

-The statement of net position is presented in a classified format to distinguish between current and non-current assets and liabilities.
+The statement of net position is presented in a classified format to distinguish between current and noncurrent assets and liabilities.
 When both restricted and unrestricted resources are available to fund certain programs, it is the School's policy to first apply the restricted resources to such programs followed by the use of the unrestricted resources.